 Surrounding Bali are many dive sites that are suitable for all levels of certified scuba diver.
 However, most sites around Bali are subject to fairly strong currents that can be susceptible to shifting, sometimes without warning.
 These dive sites are generally best suited for a more experienced diver.
 As with any dive, it's a good idea to bring along an SMB and a finger spool to help ensure your location is marked for if you ascend somewhere slightly unexpected.

 Many divers seek out sites with crystal clear waters and fantastic visibility but are sometimes unaware of the potential risk it poses, especially on wall dives.
 The lack of any reference coupled with strong currents and reef systems that descend to seemingly endless depths can cause some divers to become disorientated.
 It can be easy to misjudge depth.
-This is why it is especially important to maintain good buoyancy control, whilst consistently checking your dive computer or depth gauge.
-As always, pay close attention to your guides as they will often give warning of any risks during the dive briefing.
+This is why it is important to maintain good buoyancy control while consistently checking your dive computer or depth gauge.
+As always, pay close attention to your guides, as they often warn of any risks during the dive briefing.

 Getting To Bali

 Ngurah Rai is the only international airport on the island of Bali.
 You'll find it on the southern coast in Denpasar, Bali's capital city.
-Although many airlines offer direct flights from several parts of the world, there are no direct flights if travelling from Europe.
-Typically, connecting flights are caught at Bangkok or Kuala Lumpur, but also from Hong Kong, Dubai or Singapore depending on where you set off from.
+Although many airlines offer direct flights from several parts of the world, there are no direct flights traveling from Europe.
+Typically, connecting flights are caught at Bangkok or Kuala Lumpur, but also from Hong Kong, Dubai, or Singapore, depending on where you set off from.

-Once you arrive in Bali, it is a short trip over the bay to Benoa Harbour, where the majority of liveaboards depart from.
-Most people rent a moped to move around Bali, but if you're just arriving with all your luggage (or a moped is not your style), a car can also be arranged from one of the many rental companies operating within the airport.
+Once you arrive in Bali, it is a short trip over the bay to Benoa Harbour, where most liveaboards depart.
+Most people rent a moped to move around Bali, but if you're arriving with all your luggage (or a moped is not your style), a car can also be arranged from one of the many rental companies operating within the airport.